LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 Only the administrators that are approved by you will be able to log into your account.

-The following applies when the Exclusive LivePerson Administrator Policy is:
+The following applies when the exclusive LivePerson administrator policy is:

 * Disabled: All LPA users defined in the system will have access to the account.
 * Enabled: Only LPA users that have been personally selected, qualified and approved will have access to your account.